 The Advantages of Owning a Home Air Compressor

-The most significant benefit of adding a tool like an air compressor to your home inventory is that you can start working with pneumatic tools and sprayers that otherwise would be impossible to use.
-This open door into a completely new tool niche introduces the avid DIYer to spray painting projects that cut down on labor time compared to using a brush and a roller, while also achieving a more even finish.
+With an air compressor, users can work with pneumatic tools and sprayers that they otherwise could not.
+This tool also introduces the avid DIYer to safe spray-painting projects that cut down on labor time and achieve a more even finish.

-- Adding a compressor to your inventory allows you to work with pneumatic tools, like finish nailers and air ratchets, which will speed up your projects.
+- Adding a compressor to a tool kit allows users to work with pneumatic tools, like finish nailers and air ratchets, which will speed up projects.

-- Using an air compressor for spray painting creates a more even finish that you can achieve in a shorter time than the traditional brush and roller method.
+- Using an air compressor for spray painting creates a more even finish that users can achieve in a shorter time than the traditional brush and roller method.

-- Nail guns can make quick work of deck or fencing projects.
+- Air-compressor-powered nail guns make quick work of deck or fencing projects.

-- Costly automotive repairs can become DIY projects if you use an air compressor and a pneumatic ratchet tool to access difficult-to-reach nuts and bolts.
+- Costly automotive repairs can become DIY projects with an air compressor and a pneumatic ratchet tool to access difficult-to-reach nuts and bolts.

-You should never buy a product before being satisfied that all of your questions have been answered.
+Don’t buy products before all of your questions have been answered.
 Take a look at these frequently asked questions about air compressors and their answers below.

-An air compressor works by converting power into potential energy in the form of compressed air, using an electric motor or gas engine.
-Air is forced into the tank where the pressure begins to build.
+An air compressor converts power into potential energy in the form of compressed air, using an electric motor or gas engine.
+Air is forced into the tank, where the pressure begins to build.
 Once the pressure within the tank reaches the tank’s upper safety limits, it shuts off until the air is released or used with a pneumatic tool.

-When used, the air compressor provides a burst or stream of powerful, compressed air to fire nails from a nail gun, spray paint from a sprayer, or loosen automotive nuts with an air ratchet.
+When used, the air compressor provides a burst or stream of powerful, compressed air to fire nails from a nail gun, spray paint from a sprayer, or loosen automotive fasteners with a ratchet and socket.
 The tank will then begin repressurizing until it returns to its upper-pressure limits.
 To shut down the air compressor, simply turn it off and release the compressed air with the ASME safety valve.
 When the PSI has been lowered to 10, release the drain valve at the bottom of the unit to allow any accumulated moisture to drain from inside the tank.

-What size of air compressor do I need?
+Q. What size air compressor do I need?

-If the requirements of the job call for a more powerful air compressor, consider sticking with a smaller tank, but upgrading the PSI and CFM rating.
-After all, a tank is only useful if the pump and motor are incapable of keeping up with the job.
+- If the requirements of the job call for a more powerful air compressor, consider sticking with a smaller tank but upgrading the PSI and CFM rating.
+After all, a tank is only useful if the pump and motor can keep up with the job.

-What projects is a home air compressor used for?
+Q. What projects require a home air compressor?

 A home air compressor is a versatile tool you can use for many different projects.
 A small finish nailer can be powered with an air compressor to quickly and easily replace baseboards or door frames.
 The air compressor could also be paired with a cut-off tool to cut through metal sheets for automotive maintenance or duct repair.